tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 description: "Look at them Go; in a few minutes!"
 ---

-Defers are one of my favorite Go features.
+Defer is one of my favorite Go features.

-They offer *predictability* and simplify the way that we interact with the host system.
+It offers *predictability* and simplifies the way that we interact with the host system.

-So, naturally I got curious and attempted look under the hood to find out how they're implemented.
+So, naturally I got curious and attempted look under the hood to find out how it's implemented.
 Grab some coffee and let's go!

 In this post, all code will point to the [Go 1.14 release branch](https://github.com/golang/go/tree/release-branch.go1.14).

 ## Intro -- TL;DR
+Tour of Go defines that *A defer statement defers the execution of a function until the surrounding function returns*.

 In the Go runtime, defers are handled like [goroutines](https://tpaschalis.github.io/goroutines-size/) or channels -- as constructs of the language itself.
 Multiple defers are stacked on the *defer chain*, and executed in LIFO order, as seen here.

 ```go